 The Backhouse Family

-The Quaker Backhouse family had many interests.
+The Quaker Backhouse family had many business interests.
 These included the Stockton and Darlington Railway, horticulture and botany and banking.
 Several were also active Quaker ministers.

 Several members of the Backhouse family were nurserymen and plant breeders.
 As a boy James (1794-1869) became fascinated with plants after he inherited his brother’s herbarium.
 In his youth he was apprenticed to a nursery in Norwich.
 Later he and his brother Thomas bought the nursery that belonged to the Telford family in York.